-- Protruding bolts must be cut off and jagged edges filed smooth. - The design shall be free of protrusions or other features capable of causing interference or injury to fellow competitors or spectators. - The roll bar must provide protection to the driver.
-It must be at least 100 mm above the head of the tallest team member while sitting in the pushcart.
+- Protruding bolts must be cut off and jagged edges filed smooth. - The design shall be free of protrusions or other features capable of causing interference or injury to fellow competitors or spectators. - The roll bar must provide protection above and behind the driver's head.
+It must be at least 100 mm above the head of the tallest team member while sitting in the pushcart to stop the riders head snapping back in a collision.
 It can also serve as a push bar. - Each member of the team must wear knee and elbow pads, an approved bicycle helmet and protective gloves.